 The chargeback lag time, or amount of time that passes between the transaction date and the chargeback date, provides valuable insight.

-Understanding chargeback lag time can help improve prevention efforts.
-For example, if the majority of chargebacks happen on day eight, merchants might want to reach out to their customers to gauge satisfaction and address any issues on day seven
+It’s important to monitor chargeback lag times because the insight can help improve prevention efforts.
+For example, if the majority of chargebacks happen on day seven, merchants might want to reach out to their customers on day six to gauge satisfaction and address any issues.

 Peak Time of the Year for Disputing Transactions